projectbuendia/client/README.md

 You are now ready to develop the Buendia client in Android Studio.

-## Building and running the client
+## Building and running the client on a tablet

 On your tablet, enable Developer options by opening the Settings app, selecting **About tablet**, and tapping the Build number 7 times.
 Then, in the Settings app under **Developer options**, turn on **USB debugging**.